Saturday, November 8, 1997

 Any trip to Oahu has got to include a trip to Waikiki.
 Originally Waikiki was a vacation place for Hawaiian royalty.
 Waikiki only covers about 1.5 sq. miles, but it is packed with hotels, restaurants, shops and even a few parks.
 The main attraction to me is the beach.
 It has had problems with erosion which even led to importing sand from California back in the 1920's and 30's.
 Now they don't import sand anymore, but they work at sustaining the existing sand.
 Waikiki Beach sits at the base of Diamond Head and is on the south (drier) side of the island.

 All the times we were there the surf was pretty calm.
 About half of the beach has a long rolling surf great for surfing.
 Although I haven't tried surfing, it's fun to watch.
 I have tried snorkeling at Waikiki beach and although I have found pockets of juvenile fish along some of the rocky areas, I wouldn't consider the snorkeling very good here.
-It is great for catching the sunset, though.
+It is great for catching the sunsets, though.

 I loved walking around beautiful Fort DeRussey park---not too many grassy areas in Waikiki.
 The tall hotel past the far end of the park is the Maile Sky Court where Ken and I stayed.